Skip to main content

 Biography

-Daniel is a Partner based in our London office and specialises in defending actions against the police.
-He is listed in the Chambers and Partners UK 2022 guide as an "Associate to watch".
+Daniel is a Partner and Head of Emergency Services.
+He is ranked in the Chambers and Partners UK 2024 guide and leads the only Band 1 defendant police law team in the country.
 Interviewees reported to Chambers and Partners UK that he works "incredibly hard" and is a "trusted player".

-Daniel is frequently instructed in high profile and sensitive claims.
-Daniel represented Sussex Police in the litigation which arose following the drone incursions at Gatwick Airport in December 2018.
+Daniel is frequently instructed in high profile and sensitive civil claims.
+He represented Sussex Police in the litigation which arose following the drone incursions at Gatwick Airport.
 He has significant experience in providing advice to those involved in high profile inquests.
-He represented the British Transport Police at the inquests following the Croydon Tram disaster and the terrorist attack at London Bridge and Borough Market.
+He recently represented Surrey Police in the inquests following the Guildford Pub Bombings in 1974.
+He represented the British Transport Police at the inquests following the Croydon Tram disaster, the terrorist attack at Fishmongers’ Hall and the terrorist attack at London Bridge and Borough Market.
 This included representation of PC Wayne Marques GM who was stabbed on multiple occasions whilst challenging the three terrorists.
-He recently represented the British Transport Police at the inquests following the terrorist attack at Fishmongers’ Hall.
-This included representation of the off-duty BTP officer who wrestled one of the knives from the attacker on London Bridge.
+He also advised the British Transport Police at the inquest into the death of Belly Mujinga which received widespread media coverage following an allegation that she contracted COVID-19 after being spat on by a member of the public.

 Notable cases include: